The

 counterproductive

 (it undermines all market principles).
-Under this abstruse
+Under this abstruse subsidy

-subsidy policy and developing countries are
+policy and developing countries are suffering.

-If ever in the Western media from the exploitation of
+If ever in the Western media from the exploitation of Africa's

-more Africans feel confirmed in their victimhood.
-They
+confirmed in their victimhood.
+They see it as their right to

-see it as their right to emigrate to Europe.
+emigrate to Europe.

-The media stir with their heartbreaking misery reports an
+The media stir with their heartbreaking misery reports an entitlement

-and modernization of Africa.
-The African citizens is de
+Africa.
+The African citizens is de facto relieved of his

-blame and should it judge.
+responsibilities - the West is to blame and should it judge.

-Here are the biggest problems homemade (population
+Here are the biggest problems homemade (population explosion,

-explosion, corruption, free of duty, widespread violence,
+corruption, free of duty, widespread violence, lack of wrongdoing,

-lack of wrongdoing, religious fanaticism,
+religious fanaticism, fatalism).

 Africa

-benefited, like all underdeveloped continents and countries,
+benefited, like all underdeveloped continents and countries, largely

-largely on the pioneering inventions and scientific
+on the pioneering inventions and scientific achievements of so often

-achievements of so often maligned West.
+maligned West.

-In many areas they can more expensive stages of development
+In many areas they can more expensive stages of development loosely

-or telephone network, they may be the same use highly
+they may be the same use highly efficient solar systems and versatile

-medicine and agriculture available, etc., etc. - all this is
+in medicine and agriculture available, etc., etc. - all this is

 hardly respected.

-Is poised to have swallowed some trillion euros (investment
+Is poised to have swallowed some trillion euros (investment in the

-only the rocky road from the telegraph to the
+road from the telegraph to the smartphone.

 The modernization of Africa (the z.
-B. Germany at that time
+B. Germany at that time cost a

 Hope